AjayR2009/Content-Management-Tool/README.md

 # BharatIntern_Task-1
-This is my First task of BharatIntern for full stack Development on Content Management Tool.
+This is my First task of BharatIntern for full stack Development.